braindatalab/PyBispectra/examples/README.rst

 ====================

-Here you will find a set of examples on how PyBispectra can be used to compute cross-frequency coupling and time delay estimation.
+Here you will find a set of examples on how PyBispectra can be used to compute cross-frequency coupling, time delay estimation, and waveshape features.